-- 12.1.I may request a dispensation from the Proper Officer for one meeting only. - 12.2.I must make the request in writing detailing what my interest is, why the dispensation is required and for what meeting. - 12.3.I must make my request 5 days prior to the meeting at which the Dispensation is required. - 12.4.If I wish to make a further request for dispensation, this must be made to the Proper Officer who shall determine whether the request is justified. - 12.5.I will only be granted a Dispensation where there are reasonable grounds for doing so and where such grounds are in the public interest.
+- 12.1 I may request a dispensation from the Clerk to Cosby Parish Council for one meeting only. - 12.2 I must make the request in writing detailing what my interest is, why the dispensation is required and for what meeting. - 12.3 I must make my request 5 days prior to the meeting at which the Dispensation is required. - 12.4 If I wish to make a further request for dispensation, this must be made to the [Audit and Standards Committee]. - 12.5 I will only be granted a Dispensation where there are reasonable grounds for doing so and where such grounds are in the public interest.

 Appendix B sets out the situations where a Member's personal interest in a matter may prevent them from participating in the decision-making process.
 In certain circumstances, however, there may be reasonable grounds to allow a Member to participate in decision-making on that matter where it would be in the public interest to do so.
-Where you consider that there may be good grounds for you to continue to participate you should request a dispensation from the Proper Officer.
+Where you consider that there may be good grounds for you to continue to participate you should request a dispensation from the insert appropriate officer.